-Topical treatments, such as gels, tapes or external compression, can help in wound closure and healing, or to reduce the ability of skin to produce irregular pigment.
-These products may be used to treat existing surface scars and discoloration, and to aid in the healing of scar revision procedures.
+Topical treatments, such as gels, tapes, or external compression can help in wound closure and healing or reduce the ability of the skin to produce irregular pigment.
+These products work best in the early stages of scar formation but may be used for existing surface scars and discoloration as well as to aid in healing after scar revision procedures.

-Surface treatments are most often used for cosmetic improvement of scars.
-These methods can soften surface irregularities and reduce uneven pigmentation.
-Surface treatments are a controlled means of either mechanically removing the top layers of skin or changing the nature of tissue.
-These treatment options include:
+For our Palm Beach scar revision patients, skin resurfacing is often used for the cosmetic improvement of scars to smooth out surface irregularities and reduce uneven pigmentation.
+These surface treatments are a controlled means of either mechanically removing the top layers of skin or changing the nature of tissue.
+Options include:

 - Dermabrasion is a mechanical polishing of the skin.

-- Laser or light therapy causes changes to the surface of the skin that allow new, healthy skin to form at the scar site.
+- Laser or light therapy can cause changes to the skin surface to allow new, healthy skin to form at the scar site.

-- Chemical peel solutions penetrate the skin’s surface to soften irregularities in texture and color.
+- Chemical peel solutions can penetrate the skin surface to soften irregularities in texture and color.

-- Skin bleaching agents are medications applied topically to lighten the skin.
+- Skin bleaching agents are applied topically to lighten the skin.

 Some scars require excision with a layered or complex closure.
 Layered closure is often used where excision extends to tissue deeper than just the upper skin surface or in areas with a high degree of movement.
 The first step or layer requires sub-dermal closure (below the skin surface) with absorbable or non-removable sutures.
 Layers of closure continue to build, concluding with the closure of the remaining surface wound.
 Advanced techniques in scar revision include complex flap closures, W-plasty, and Z-plasty techniques.
 Flap closures may reposition a scar so that it is less conspicuous or improve flexibility where contracture has restricted mobility.
 Skin grafts or pharmacologic tissue substitutes may be used if ample healthy tissue is not present for the closure of a scar excision.
 This is more likely with the revision of certain burn scars.